sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : A consumer is a SACM role that is assigned to a SACM component that contains functions to receive information from other SACM components.

+Content Element:

+: Content elements constitute the payload data (content) transfered via statements subjects emitted by providers of information.
+Every content element subject includes a specific content subject and a corresponding content metadata subject.

+Content Metadata:

+: Data about content subjects.
+Every content-element includes a content metadata subject.
+The subject can include any information element that can annotate the content transefered.
+Examples include time stamps or data provenance subjects.

 Control Plane:

 : Typically used as a term in the context of routing, e.g. {{RFC6192}}.
-In the context of SACM, the control plane is an architectural component providing common control functions to all SACM components, including authentication, authorization, capability discovery or negotiation.
-The control plane orchestrates the flow on the data plane according to guidance and/or input from the management plane.
+In the context of SACM, the control plane is an architectural component providing common control functions to all SACM components, including authentication, authorization, capability discovery or negotiation, and registration.
+The control plane orchestrates the flow on the data plane according to guidance received via the management plane.
 SACM components with interfaces to the control plane have knowledge of the capabilities of other SACM components within a SACM domain.

 Controller: